 Here are five spiritual lessons I learned from pain.

 2. Pain runs lockstep with judgment.
-When you’re upset, it’s because you’re judging something (or someone) as not being the way you think it (or they) should be.
+When you’re upset, it’s because you’re judging something or someone as not being the way you think it should be.
 In essence, you are resisting reality.
-When you let go of being against the way things are, you stop suffering.
 Instead, be willing to accept the “is-ness” of the situation, even if you don’t like it.
 Notice how you immediately relax just a bit when you make this choice.
-If you can accept what is, there is no conflict in life.
-There are no problems.
+If you can accept what is, there is no conflict or problem.
 There is no story.
-From that place, you can figure out the next step or positive action you can take with more clarity.
+From that place, you can figure out the next positive action to take with more clarity.

 3. It is possible to care too much.
 Showing concern for others is good, but even that can go too far.
-When you become so other-focused that you are at the whim of the moods and behaviors of your boss, family members or partner, you are out of balance.
+When you become so other-focused that you are at the whim of the moods and behaviors of your boss, family members, or partner, you are out of balance.
 Worrying too much about someone else’s reactions, thoughts or needs puts you out of touch with your own.
 Ask yourself, how am I spending my energy?
 Is it a wise investment?
-Is my day being consumed by thoughts and stress about this situation or person?
+Is my day being consumed by thoughts about this person or situation?
 If so, it’s time to take action.
-Your job is to take responsibility for your part in things and allow other adults to do the same.
-Stop draining your precious energy on things outside of your control and make sure your mental and emotional wellbeing is a priority.
+Step back and make your emotional wellbeing a priority.

 4. Don’t fast-track discomfort.
-Lessons repeat if you don’t learn them.
-When you move too fast out of difficult or uncomfortable situations without learning from them, they are guaranteed to repeat themselves.
-Notice if there are situations in your work, life and relationships that have a common thread or tend to reoccur.
-If so, it’s time to look deeper at what’s going on.
-If you don’t want to live your life repeating the same lessons over and over again, you must SLOW DOWN so you can observe the patterns that are presenting themselves in your life.
-Once you can see them, you can learn and grow from them.
+Lessons repeat themselves if you don’t learn.
+When you move too fast out of a difficult or uncomfortable situation with someone, it’s likely to happen again.
+If there are situations in your work, life, and relationships that have a common thread or tend to recur, it’s time to look deeper at what’s going on.
+When we slow down, we can observe the patterns that are presenting themselves in our lives.
+Then, we can see the lesson, grow from it, and move beyond it.

 5. Trust deeper in a larger plan.
 One of the huge challenges of being human is that we want to control.
 But the truth is, our brains can’t even begin to comprehend the vast and detailed inner workings of our lives.
 When challenged, do your part, do the very best that you can, and then trust what is happening is somehow for the highest good.
 Remain curious about the why’s and how’s as you continue to put one foot in front of the other.
 Life is a miracle.
 Be open to letting it guide you, teach you, support you, and reveal its awe-inspiring plan to you every step of the way.